 Ruth Hubbard, Product Manager

-On first glance however, Kyoto may not live up to expectations.
+After all the hype you'll hear about Kyoto before you arrive (from us as much as anyone), on first glance the city may not live up to expectations.
 Most visitors arrive at Kyoto Station, a gleaming ode to futuristic architecture designed by Hiroshi Hara, before being swept out past tacky Kyoto Tower, drab concrete shops and karaoke bars.
-But Kyoto is Japan's seventh largest city, not a tiny rural village, and it is the juxtaposition of modern, urban life against the time-honoured traditions that make this the most fascinating of Asian cities.
+But Kyoto is Japan's seventh-largest city, not a tiny rural village, and it is the juxtaposition of modern, urban life against the time-honoured traditions that make this one of the most fascinating of Asian cities.

-For example, take the back exit from Kiyomizu-dera and you'll find yourself alone in the anicent and majestic cemetery which clings to the mountain side.
+For example, take the back exit from Kiyomizu-dera and you'll find yourself alone in the ancient and majestic cemetery which clings to the mountainside.
 Sanjusangendo is another less-visited treasure.
 The main temple hall is filled with 1,001 shining gold statues of Kannon, the goddess of mercy.
-There's always a chance to flee the crowds at Fushimi Inari where thousands of torii shrine gates make a labyrinth of bright red tunnels along the mountain paths.
+There's always a chance to flee the crowds at Fushimi Inari, where thousands of torii shrine gates make a labyrinth of bright red tunnels along the mountain paths.

-Then there are the places where the real Kyoto heartbeat is found, working Kyoto; Nishiki market where old ladies in kimono barter for mysterious ingredients, city centre sento bath houses or the tiny lantern lit temples set amongst the shops in the Sanjo arcades.
+Then there are the places where the real heartbeat of Kyoto is found: Nishiki Market, where old ladies in kimono barter for mysterious ingredients; city centre sento bathhouses; and the tiny lantern-lit temples set amongst the shops in the Sanjo arcades.
 Kyoto is there to be uncovered and discovered, and once you have scratched the surface, it is a city sure to draw you back time and time again.

 Recommended Accommodation in Kyoto

 Over the past few years the range of accommodation available in Kyoto has improved greatly.
-There are some fabulous boutique hotels at all price ranges as well as the big established names.
-Or why not try a Japanese ryokan in the capital of Japanese history and culture
+There are some fabulous boutique hotels at all price ranges as well as the big established names - or why not try a traditional ryokan inn?
+You are in the capital of history and culture after all.

 Experiences in Kyoto

-In keeping with its position as the capital of culture Kyoto offers more experiences than any other city.
-There is of course the traditional sightseeing but you can really get beneath the surface with visits to artisans, tea ceremony, culinary experiences, sake brewery visits & much more besides
+In keeping with its position as the capital of culture, Kyoto offers more experiences than any other city.
+There is of course the traditional sightseeing - but the way to really get beneath the surface is to visit artisans, take part in tea ceremony, enjoy cooking experiences & much more besides.

 Weather in Kyoto